cardano-foundation/CIPs/CIP-85/README.md

 #### What about users who rely on the script context being `Data`?

-The only use case we know of where it is actively desirable for the script context to be in the form of `Data` is the serialization/hashing use case described in the motivation for CIP-42.
+We know of two cases where it is actively desirable for the script context to be in the form of `Data`:

+1. Serialization/hashing, as described in the motivation for CIP-42
+2. Equality checking, e.g. searching for a particular output in the transaction output list

-It's likely that this CIP will negatively affect that use case, since it would mean that to hash a part of the script context users would need to either:
+It's likely that this CIP will negatively affect these use cases, since it would mean that users would need to either

-1. Write a hashing function that operates recursively on the script context object.
-This may be expensive because it will require lots of bytestring operations.
+1. Write a hashing/equality function that operates recursively on the script context object
-2. Convert the script context back to `Data` in order to use `serialiseBuiltinData`.
+2. Convert the script context back to `Data` in order to use the builtin operations

+Both of these approaches are likely to be much more expensive than using the `Data` builtins today.
+We benchmarked a recursive equality function over script contexts and it is indeed over 30x worse.
+This is a serious problem, and it's not clear what we can do about it.

 #### Do we need an untyped way of interacting with sums-of-products objects?